movement essentials for ageing bodies

 It’s common to hear people in their 40s and 50s blaming their various musculoskeletal ailments on getting older.
 The truth is, we are all ageing, from the moment we are born!
 Have you recently found yourself complaining about various musculoskeletal issues?
 Are your knees or some other body part beginning to shout louder?
 Are you falling into the trap of telling yourself that these issues are because you are getting older?
 Are you struggling with your exercise program because a body part keeps letting you down?

-This movement course will be highly educational and inspiring.
+These movement classes will be highly educational and inspiring.
 I will provide context for every exercise.
 You will understand why you do the exercises and how they relate to your life.
 Using a biomechanical approach and objective markers, I will take you step by step through your body and set you on a path to better movement.

 Movement skills that you can apply anywhere, anytime